-The bookstore web site (www.cardinalbookstore.com) can be used to look up books and pricing, and also to purchase books.
+The bookstore web site www.cardinalbookstore.com can be used to look up books and pricing, and also to purchase or rent books online.
 This service can also be accessed through the online registration process.

-Both bookstore locations remain open in the evenings on selected days.
+Both bookstore locations remain open in the evenings on selected days during the first week of the quarter.